 We note again that $(\mathbf{I}_M \otimes \mathbf{J}_K) \mathbf{J}^{-1}$ is a diagonal matrix with size $MN$.
 Let $(\mathbf{I}_M \otimes \mathbf{J}_K) \mathbf{J}^{-1}=\mbox{diag}(\zeta_1 , \zeta_2, \hdots, \zeta_{MN})$.
 Then, on dropping the subscripts, any $\eta_i$ is of the form

 From \eqref{eq:vec_Y_simplified}, we have that

-where $\mathbf{z}_i$ are column vectors of $\mathbf{Z}$.
+where $\mathbf{z}_i$ are the column vectors of $\mathbf{Z}$.
 In the case when $\zeta_i\ll1$, the component in $\mbox{vec}(\mathbf{T})$ along $\mathbf{z}_i$ is effectively eliminated.
-For most covariance or kernel functions $k(\cdot,\cdot)$ used in practice, the eigenvectors corresponding to the largest eigenvalues of $\mathbf{K}$ correspond to the low-frequency components.
+For most covariance or kernel functions $k(\cdot,\cdot)$ used in practice, the eigenvectors corresponding to the largest eigenvalues of $\mathbf{K}$ are the low-frequency components across time or observations.
 Similarly, the eigenvectors corresponding to the smaller eigenvalues of $\mathbf{L}$ are smooth over the graph \cite{Shuman}.
-We observe that the condition $\zeta\ll 1$ is achieved when corresponding $\theta$ is small and/ or $\lambda$ is large.
-This condition in turn corresponds to effectively retaining only components in $\mbox{vec}(\mathbf{T})$ which vary smoothly across the samples $\{1,\cdots,N\}$ as well as over the $M$ nodes of the graph.
+We observe that the condition $\zeta\ll 1$ is achieved when $\theta$ is small {and/or} $\lambda$ is large.
+This condition in turn corresponds to effectively retaining only the components of $\mbox{vec}(\mathbf{T})$ which vary smoothly across the samples $\{1,\cdots,N\}$ as well as over the $M$ nodes of the graph.